tbrowder/Checkwriter/README.md

 The default is to print a single check on Office Depot's single-check paper (US Letter size) using the provided check template file.
 The font used is the **E-13B, Common Machine Language font** in a free (for non-commercial use) implementation called the *MICR Encoding Font* provided by **[1001 Fonts](https://www.1001fonts.com/micr-encoding-font.html#styles)** with reasonable [terms of use](https://www.1001fonts.com/licenses/general-font-usage-terms.html).

-See the [FONT-LICENSES](./FONT-LICENSES.md) file for font licences for the fonts that are or may be used herein.
+**Important Note:** You will have to download your own copy and place it in your \$HOME directory in file '$HOME/.Checwriter/font-files.list' with an entry something like this (we assume your font file is named 'micre.ttf'):

+    # code  basename path
+      micr  MICR-font /path/to/micre.ttf

+That font is not the greatest, and I personally paid for a good copy for personal use on my desktop.
+I bought the font (Universal MICR Pi Medium) from [https:/myfonts.com](https:/myfonts.com) and it cost \$29.00 USD (plus applicable taxes).
+The download was a zip archive with contents:

+    invoice_6306472165546.pdf
+    Licenses
+    Licenses/2266
+    Licenses/2266/Monotype_Font_Software_End_User_License_Agreement.html
+    MICRStd.otf

+The actual font file name is 'MICRStd.otf'.

 That font is the standard expected for the US and is also used in some other countries.
 See the [TECHNICAL](./TECHNICAL.md) file for more information on banking standards and check specifications.

+See the [FONT-LICENSES](./FONT-LICENSES) directory for font licences for the fonts that are or may be used herein.

 SYNOPSIS
 ========